Infineon/micropython/docs/psoc6/quickref.rst

 PWM (pulse width modulation)
 ----------------------------

-PWM can be enabled on all output capable pins.The frequency can range from 1Hz to 100MHz.
+PWM can be enabled on all output-capable pins.
+The frequency can range from 1Hz to 100MHz.
 As the frequency increases the PWM resolution decreases.
-Refer `PSoC 6 MCU: CY8C62x8, CY8C62xA Datasheet <https://www.infineon.com/dgdl/Infineon-PSOC_6_MCU_CY8C62X8_CY8C62XA-DataSheet-v18_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0ee7d03a70b1>`_ for additional details regarding board specific PWM.
+Refer to datasheets `here <https://ifx-micropython.readthedocs.io/en/document-review/psoc6/general.html>`_ for additional details regarding board-specific PWM.

 Use the :ref:`machine.PWM <machine.PWM>` class:

 The constructor can be called by passing the required arguments.
-All initialization and the configurations are handled by the constructor.
-Create PWM object using
+All initialisation and configurations are handled by the constructor.
+Create a PWM object using

 ::

     pwm = PWM('P9_0', freq=50, duty_u16=8192) # PWM is initialised for the given pin with respective frequency & duty cycle given as raw value. pwm1 = PWM('P9_1', freq=50, duty_ns=1000)  # PWM is initialised for the given pin with respective frequency & duty cycle given in nanoseconds.

-    All four arguments has to be passed manadatorily to create PWM object. duty_u16 or duty_ns should be specified at a time.
+    All four arguments have to be passed mandatorily to create a PWM object. duty_u16 or duty_ns should be specified at a time.

 ::